A Black principal was accused of embracing critical race theory in the classroom. He’s now out of a job.

-The case drew national attention at a time when educators are trying to address racism amid a larger reckoning over inequity in the aftermath of George Floyd’s killing, and critical race theory becomes a target for conservatives around the country.
+The case drew national attention at a time when educators are trying to address racism amid a larger reckoning over inequity in the aftermath of George Floyd’s police killing, and critical race theory has become a target for conservatives around the country.
 Students rallied to defend Whitfield — the first Black principal at the majority White school.

 Ultimately, their efforts could not save Whitfield’s job.
 On Monday, the board of trustees for the Grapevine-Colleyville Independent School District unanimously voted to part ways with Whitfield.

-For Whitfield, watching the events unfold has been uncomfortable, but ultimately he wraps up his time at Colleyville Heritage High School feeling hopeful.
+For Whitfield, watching the events unfold has been uncomfortable, but ultimately, he said, he wraps up his time at Colleyville Heritage High School feeling hopeful.

 “A lot of people who showed love and support gave me a great sense of hope, even though things haven’t been the easiest,” Whitfield, 43, told The Washington Post.
 “For the few people who had negative things to say, I’ve tried to balance out how none of those people know me, none of them have met me, none of them have communicated with me.”

-Whitfield, who said he was unable to address some issues due to the settlement agreement with the district, previously told The Post that he was targeted by political activists wanting to block attempts to make schools more inclusive.
-He again denounced those who’ve falsely painted him and other educators as promoting critical race theory.
+Whitfield, who said he was unable to address some issues because of a settlement agreement with the district, previously told The Post that he was targeted by political activists wanting to block attempts to make schools more inclusive.
+He again denounced those who’ve falsely painted him and other educators as promoting critical race theory — a decades-old academic framework that examines the way policies and laws perpetuate systemic racism.

 “Those people gained momentum and instilled fear,” he said.
 “I would love to see research of when people across the country knew what critical race theory was.”

 The district’s decision comes as more efforts to address racism inside school systems nationwide are being called out as divisive by some parents, conservatives and right-leaning media outlets.
-Some of those attempts across the nation to strengthen racial equity in the classroom were soundly defeated by conservative school board candidates who ran on platforms this year against critical race theory and policies aimed at promoting diversity.
+Some of those attempts to strengthen racial equity in the classroom were soundly defeated by conservative school board candidates who ran on platforms this year against critical race theory and policies aimed at promoting diversity.

-In Texas, Gov. Greg Abbott (R) has already passed two controversial laws this year meant to ban any mention of critical race theory — a decades-old academic framework that argues racism in America is systemic — from public school classrooms.
-Though it is already against the law to teach it, some parents and school board candidates have alleged it gets “sprinkled in” to lessons nonetheless.
+In Texas, Gov. Greg Abbott (R) has passed two controversial laws this year meant to ban any mention of critical race theory from public school classrooms.
+Though it is already against the law to teach it, some parents and school board candidates have alleged it gets “sprinkled in” during lessons nonetheless.

-Shortly after Floyd’s murder, Whitfield wrote a letter at 4:30 a.m. to the Colleyville Heritage community that outlined how systemic racism was “alive and well,” and asked students and parents to “commit to being an anti-racist.”
-The immediate reaction to the racial justice protests of 2020 and his letter was overwhelming, Whitfield said, as he heard from people he didn’t expect to hear from, those who wanted to come together to not only acknowledge that systemic racism exists but also begin to change the culture.
+Shortly after Floyd’s murder, Whitfield wrote a letter at 4:30 a.m. to the Colleyville Heritage community that outlined how systemic racism was “alive and well” and asked students and parents to “commit to being an anti-racist.”
+The immediate reaction to the racial justice protests of 2020 and his letter was overwhelming, Whitfield said, as he heard from people he didn’t expect to reach out, those who wanted to come together to not only acknowledge that systemic racism exists, but also begin to change the culture.

 “We had this moment where we had this powder keg of inspiration,” he said, “and then people tried to weaponize that movement to make it something counter to what it really is.”